 Parking Space Size.
 The size of a required parking space for this Ordinance shall be a minimum width of nine (9) feet and a minimum length of eighteen (18) feet.

-Space for Emergency Vehicles.
-There must be enough space for both Hocking County and township emergency vehicles to access the full extent of the property.
-The width of the County’s largest emergency vehicle is ________ ft.
-As such this shall value plus four (4) feet shall be the required about of space to meet this standard.

-Turning Around and Backing Out.
-There must be enough room for an emergency vehicle to either back out or turnaround at or near a dwelling unit that is used for an STR.

 Parking on Private Property.
 To satisfy the required amount of parking standard, as listed above in this section, the parking must be on the same private property as the STR.
 Parking that is within a publicly maintained right-of-way does not count toward this requirement.

 Driveway Standards.